ag-sc/lemon.dbpedia/README.md

 The folder `en` contains the development version of an English lexicon for the DBpedia 3.8 ontology.
 It comprises several LDP files with entries using the <a href="https://github.com/jmccrae/lemon.patterns">lemon design patterns</a>
-and pooled by domain (person, organizations, arts and entertainment, animals and plants, etc.), together with a file containing all entries that could not be created using those patterns but only by writing lemon RDF triples (`extra.ttl`), as well as a file that defines classes and properties that are not part of the DBpedia ontology but are used in the lexicalizations (`references.ttl`).
+and pooled by domain (persons, organizations, arts and entertainment, animals and plants, etc.), together with a file containing all entries that could not be created using those patterns but only by writing lemon RDF triples (`extra.ttl`), as well as a file that defines classes and properties that are not part of the DBpedia ontology but are used in the lexicalizations (`references.ttl`).